Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 Black & Grey Odin Tattoos

-Black & Grey Odin tattoos are the most common design choice, and for good reason.
+Black & Grey Odin tattoos are the most common tattoo choice and for good reason.

-This gorgeous style has all the elements of a photo-realistic tattoo, but your artist can take some liberties and add stylistic elements.
+This gorgeous tattoo design has all the elements of a photo-realistic tattoo, but your artist can take some liberties and add stylistic elements.

 Simple Odin Tattoos